PTSD vs. Autism - What Sets Them Apart?

 Differential Diagnoses Challenges

-Understanding the challenges and considerations in diagnosing PTSD and autism can help families navigate their journeys more effectively.
-For more information on the distinctions between autism and other conditions, explore our articles on autism vs. ADHD, autism vs. Aspergers, and autism in boys vs. girls.
+Understanding the differences between PTSD and autism can help your family navigate the next steps.
+For more on how autism compares with other conditions, see autism vs. ADHD, autism vs. Aspergers, and autism in boys vs. girls.

 References